vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

 We could instead snapshot our data into our persistent storage whilst allowing elastic search to use local storage for minute by minute working and we would be safe to do this because Elasticsearch isn't our source of truth, our backend application is.

 Whilst enabling TLS on the HTTP layer is not required, it would be mad not to.
 I have observed a ransomware attack on an unsecured Elasticsearch cluster within 1 month of it going up.
-It was a dev instance so not a problem but it demonstrates the dangers of not installing end-to-end security to protect the data, in particular to protect username/password information from being eavesdropped, leading to a compromised cluster.
+It was a dev instance so not a problem but it demonstrates the dangers of not installing end-to-end security to protect the data, in particular to protect username/password information from being eavesdropped, and compromising the cluster.

 But, the good news is that with the release of the [Elastic Cloud on Kubernetes](https://www.elastic.co/elastic-cloud-kubernetes) operator our architecture has become much easier than it was previously.
 ECK is now Kubernetes aware which takes away most of the above problems.